Tanmayrg1999/HTML-and-PHP-Web-Pages-for-A-student-Campus-Selection-process/README.md

 3. Creating resume is an easy Task.

-4. Generated resume is in a very structured Format.
+4. Generated resume is in a very structured Format.Resume is generated in a structured way with all the aspects covered including aim,hobby, skills etc.

-5. Toggle dark mode to make app more user friendly.
+5. Toggle dark mode to make app more user friendly.It found a button which proved to be of great use as dark mode was quite appealing.
+Match between system and the real world.

 6. Easy way to see your profile details.

 7. Create, Edit and generate resume with minimal tasking

+8.Application had minimalist design for generating a user resume,and the generated resume was in a quite structured way.

+9.There was a index page where user can learn about system seek for help etc.It covered the heuristic of Flexibility and efficiency of use.

+10.Navigation bar found on every page allows user to access elements through all pages freely.Heuristic which focused was User Control and Freedom.

 ## Steps To Sign Up
 1. Move to the website